mcschwartzman/webmoos/README.md

 ### Fleet Configuration
 The base docker-compose file provides a simple example 2-vehicle mission with all MOOS communities run in the autonomy container, but the `docker-compose.fleet.yaml` file provides a more distributed approach, with individual vehicles defined in their own docker containers.

+The base fleet configuration was written with the MIT Marine Autonomy Lab Swimmer Rescue scenario in mind and should make it a little easier to run alternative autonomy setups.
+You can copy the `autonomy` directory with alternative libs and bins to test out other versions of behaviors and MOOS apps.